About cryptographic requirements and Azure VPN gateways

 |Traffic Selector||UsePolicyBasedTrafficSelectors ($True/$False; default $False)|

-- (**) Please see the next FAQ item for "UsePolicyBasedTrafficSelectors"
+- UsePolicyBasedTrafficSelector is an option parameter on the connection.
+See the next FAQ item for "UsePolicyBasedTrafficSelectors"

 Does everything need to match between the Azure VPN gateway policy and my on-premises VPN device configurations?